mblstamps/stamps2018/unix/intro.md

 head text.txt
 ```

-Here "text.txt" is the required argument, and in this case it is also what's known as a **positional** argument.
+Here "text.txt" is the **required** argument, and in this case it is also what's known as a **positional** argument.
 This is because we aren't identifying what it is with a preceding flag or anything.
 We are just listing it after the command, and the `head` command knows what to do with it.
 But this depends on how the command was written.
 Sometimes you need to specify the input file to a command (e.g. some commands will use the `-i` flag, but it's often other things as well).

 If we ran `head` with no file to act on, it would get stuck.
 We know the terminal is still doing something (or trying to in this case) because our "prompt" hasn't returned.
-You can cancel an operation by pressing the "control" key and the "c" key simultaneously.
+You can cancel an operation by pressing the "control" key and the "c" key simultaneously (`ctrl + c`).

-The file to act upon is a **required** argument for the `head` command.
-But there are optional arguments for this command too.
+There are also optional arguments for the `head` command.
 The default for `head` is to print the first 10 lines of a file.
 We can change that by specifying the `-n` flag, followed by how many lines we want:

 ```bash
 head -n 5 text.txt